 An SLA is a service agreement which, in the context of greater cooperation between B2B marketing and sales, is naturally related precisely to this.
 Here, it is important to define collective goals for the teams of both departments, which makes the cooperation more transparent and easier to arrange.
 At the base, the SLA includes the introduction of regular meetings, within which the teams introduce common topics and reporting, as well as a generally open, purposeful communication culture within the company.
 It is also important to establish KPI's that apply to both areas, which B2B Marketing and Sales can use to measure success or failure in achieving their goals.
 Furthermore, it is important to clarify responsibilities and, in particular, to clearly define priorities for everyone.

-- Starting with the development of a custom-fit online marketing strategy, we help you define smart goals, your desired target groups using buyer personas and meaningful KPIs.
+- Development of a custom-fit online marketing strategy, definition of smart goals, determination of your desired target groups by means of buyer personas and coordination of meaningful KPIs.

-- Based on this, we support you in writing personalized mailings and setting up targeted nurture processes to effectively enrich customer profiles.
+- Setting up targeted Nurture processes to enrich customer profiles.

-For the success-oriented optimization of digital sales, we are also happy to support you on the topic of lead management.
+For success-oriented optimization of digital sales, we are also happy to support you on the subject of lead management.